 Art therapy is incorporated into the group programs mentioned above.
 This therapy allows you to explore some of your troubling emotions and address these directly.
 There is also an art room on each ward which you are free to use for individual / self directed art outside of group therapy times.

+We provide a weekly CBT using Art Therapy day program for outpatients.
 For more information please download our CBT using Art Therapy brochure.

 Research has demonstrated the importance of exercise with assisting recovery of mental health conditions16–21.
 We have a gymnasium and have a personal trainer who conducts two 45 minute exercise programs each morning.
 She is available to discuss any personal needs you might have regarding exercise and can provide a personalised exercise program for you to use at home.
 We also encourage our patients to use the gym in the afternoons/evenings for self-directed exercise.